tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 "To begin with, I am not such a very big fellow, am I?" said Jenny.

-"Ah reckons Ah knows a right smart lot of folks bigger than yo', Brer Skunk," replied Unc' Billy, with a grin.
+"I reckon I know a right smart lot of folks bigger than you, Brother Skunk," replied Uncle Billy, with a grin.
 You know Jenny Skunk really is a little fellow compared with some of her neighbors.

 "And I haven't very long claws or very big teeth, have I?" continued Jenny.

-"Ah reckons mine are about as long and about as big," returned Unc' Billy, looking more puzzled than ever.
+"I reckon mine are about as long and about as big," returned Uncle Billy, looking more puzzled than ever.

 "But you never see anybody bothering me, do you?" went on Jenny.

-"No," replied Unc' Billy.
+"No," replied Uncle Billy.

 "And it's the same way with Prickly Porky the Porcupine.
 You never see anybody bothering him or offering to do him any harm, do you?" persisted Jenny.

-"No," replied Unc' Billy once more.
+"No," replied Uncle Billy once more.

 "Why?" demanded Jenny.

-Unc' Billy grinned broadly.
-"Ah reckons, Sis Skunk," said he, "that there isn't anybody wants to go fo' to meddle with yo' and Brer Porky.
+Uncle Billy grinned broadly.
+"I reckon, Sister Skunk," said he, "that there isn't anybody wants to go and meddle with you and Brother Porky.
-Ah reckons most folks knows what would happen if they did, and that yo' and Brer Porky are folks it's a sight mo' comfortable to leave alone.
+I reckon most folks know what would happen if they did, and that you and Brother Porky are folks it's a sight more comfortable to leave alone.
-Leastways, Ah does.
-Ah ain't aiming fo' trouble with either of yo'.
-That li'l bag of scent yo' carry is cert'nly most powerful, Sis Skunk, and Ah isn't hankering to brush against those little spears Brer Porky is so free with.
-Ah knows when Ah's well off, and Ah reckons most folks feel the same way."
+Leastways, I do.
+I ain't aiming for trouble with either of you.
+That little bag of scent you carry is certainly most powerful, Sister Skunk, and I'm not hankering to brush against those little spears Brother Porky is so free with.
+I know when I'm well off, and I reckon most folks feel the same way."

 Jenny Skunk chuckled.
-"One more question, Unc' Billy," said she.
+"One more question, Uncle Billy," said she.
 "Did you ever know me to pick a quarrel and use that bag of scent without being attacked?"

-Unc' Billy considered for a few minutes.
-"Ah can't say Ah ever did," he replied.
+Uncle Billy considered for a few minutes.
+"I can't say I ever did," he replied.

 "And you never knew Prickly Porky to go hunting trouble either,"